JonathanManaka/JonathanManaka/README.md

 - 👋 Hi, I’m @MphoManaka
-- 👀 I’m interested in Application development
+- 👀 I’m interested in Application Development
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently a Freelancer
 - 💞️ I’m looking to collaborate on any c++ | c# projects
 - 📫 Mphomanaka91@gmail.com, (+27)789319360